 - AT Thru-Hiker Permits will not be issued.

 All other trails and backcountry campsites not listed above are open with reduced capacity limits.

-The following roads will remain closed during Phase 1, but are open for pedestrians and cyclists:
+The following roads remained closed during Phase 1, but were open for pedestrians and cyclists:

 Clingmans Dome Road, Elkmont Road, Roaring Fork Motor Nature Trail, Tremont Road, Greenbrier Road, Cosby Road, Big Creek Road, Cataloochee Road, Abrams Creek Road, Forge Creek Road, Rich Mountain Road, Little Greenbrier Road, Balsam Mountain Road, Heintooga Round Bottom Road, Straight Fork Road

 You can find more information about what’s open and closed on the National Park Service website.

 Phase 2 of the reopening of the Great Smoky Mountains National Park was announced with the opening of Clingmans Dome Road and Clingmans Dome Observation Tower on May 19.
 On May 23, Phase 2 continued with the opening of all trails in the park.

 The following roads and sites also opened on May 23:

 - Big Creek Road